appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 :::caution

-Upgrading from older versions to `v3.14.0` or later, requires MinIO migration that should be done interactively while upgrading.
+Upgrading from older versions to `v3.14.0` or later requires MinIO migration that should be done interactively while upgrading.

 In order to migrate to single-node single drive MinIO configuration or stay with the deprecated multi-node single drive MinIO configuration, **you must follow the instructions** that are defined in the [MinIO Migration](/self-hosted-appcircle/configure-server/minio-migration) document.